pufengdu/UltraPse/README.md

 Source code in this repositiory is for Ubuntu Linux platform.
 We have tested these codes on **Ubuntu 14.04.5 LTS**.
 There is no guarantee that these codes can be compiled and executed on other platforms without modifications.

-This codes depends on the Lua devel version 5.3.
-It has been proven that lower version will not work.
+These codes depend on the lua-devel version 5.3.
+It has been proven that lower version will **NOT** work.
 Please go to http://www.lua.org/download.html.
 Download version 5.3 lua environment and configure that on your machine.

 After your lua environment is ready, find out the location of your lua.hpp and liblua.a.
 They usually reside in positions like
 `xxxx/lua-5.3.4/install/include` and `xxxx/lua-5.3.4/install/lib`, where xxxx is usually the directory you unpack your lua source codes.

 Suppose the xxxx equals to ~/bin.
-You should then EDIT the following two lines of the Makefile of UltraPse.
+You should then **EDIT** the following two lines of the Makefile of UltraPse.

 EXT_HEADER=`~/bin/lua-5.3.4/install/include`